headshot of candidate

 Upzoning Central Square

-Ned's staked housing stances reflect an "all of the above" approach to building more housing, including upzoning in squares and corridors, maximizing the number of homes built via IZ, and exploring additional methods for building Affordable/Social Housing.
+Ned's stated housing stances reflect an "all of the above" approach to building more housing, including upzoning in squares and corridors, maximizing the number of homes built via IZ, and exploring additional methods for building Affordable/Social Housing.

 He has expressed continued support for tenant protections and spoke repeatedly in support of the project to allow the demolition of the AJ Spears Funeral Home to construct 70+ homes next to Central Square.